GaiaMarangon/PhD-SP_Eigenstates/ReadMe.md

 ```
 The results are saved as .mat files in the desired notation.

-## 2. The `TestSensibility` folder
+## 2. The `TestSensitivity` folder
-This folder contains the code to compute the $n$-th eigenstatestate varying the discretization step, so to test the sensibility of the algorithm to this parameter.
+This folder contains the code to compute the $n$-th eigenstatestate varying the discretization step, so to test the sensitivity of the algorithm to this parameter.
 Computation times are pretty wide, to allow for good resolutions.
 Results obtained from highest discretisations are used as a reference for elaboration and printing.
 Results are saved as .mat files in the desired subfolder.

 The folder includes:
-- `main_testSensibility.m` file.
+- `main_testSensitivity.m` file.
 It computes the $n$-th eigenstate at five different resolutions, and saves all results in a .mat file.
 The solver is the same as in the `ComputeStationary` folder.
 As explained for that folder, the output of the solver refers to the norm=$4\pi$ notation.
 The results are then scaled to match the norm=$1$ notation (this step, performed by default, can optionally be avoided):
 ```math
   \begin{cases}
       \triangle f = (\varepsilon + 2\phi ) f